-In Germany, paragliders are subject to the guidelines for air sports equipment and must not under any circumstances be flown without a valid licence.
-Please check your local or national regulations and law.
+In Germany, paragliders are subject to the guidelines for air sports equipment and must not under any circumstances be flown without a valid certification.
 Independent experimentation is strictly prohibited.
 This Manual does not replace the need to attend training at a paragliding school.

 A specialist must test-fly and inspect the paraglider before your first flight.
-The test-flight must be recorded on the paraglider information label.
+The testflight must be recorded on the paraglider information label.